Rivalries in the National Rugby League: South Sydney Rabbitohs vs Manly Warringah Sea Eagles

 The competitive rivalry between South Sydney and Manly Warringah is very historic and continues to this day.
 South Sydney and Manly-Warringah first met in the 1951 NSWRFL season's Grand Final.
-South Sydney would win the match 42-14 which as of 2022 is the highest scoring grand final in NSWRL/NRL history.
-The clubs would then meet again in the 1968 and 1970 grand finals which South Sydney both won.
+South Sydney would win the match 42-14, which, as of 2022, is the highest scoring grand final in NSWRL/NRL history.
+The clubs would then meet again in the 1968 and 1970 grand finals, which South Sydney both won.

 In the 2013 preliminary final, Souths were looking to reach their first grand final since 1971 when they faced off against Manly.
 Souths lead the match 14-0 early on but were eventually defeated by Manly 30–20.

-In the 2020 NRL season, South Sydney recorded a 56-16 victory over Manly which was their biggest loss against any team since 2005.
+In the 2020 NRL season, South Sydney recorded a 56–16 victory over Manly, which was their biggest loss against any team since 2005.

 In the 2021 NRL season, South Sydney and Manly once again met in the preliminary final but on this occasion South Sydney ran out comfortable winners to reach the 2021 NRL Grand Final.

-In round 4 of the 2023 NRL season, South Sydney defeated Manly 13-12 in golden point extra-time courtesy of a field goal by Lachlan Ilias.
+In round 4 of the 2023 NRL season, South Sydney defeated Manly 13–12 in golden point extra-time courtesy of a field goal by Lachlan Ilias.

 Manly have, since 1970, purchased many of Souths' star players including John O'Neill, Ray Branighan, Ian Roberts, and more recently Dylan Walker.

 Queensland Rivalries

 Brisbane Broncos vs North Queensland Cowboys

 Between 1999 and 2006 inclusive, these two clubs were the only clubs from Queensland playing in the National Rugby League.
-In the early days, Brisbane would always beat North Queensland either in Brisbane or Townsville where North Queensland are based.
-North Queensland would not record their first victory until the 2004 NRL season where they defeated Brisbane 10-0 in the semi-final at Dairy Farmers Stadium.
+In the early days, Brisbane would always beat North Queensland either in Brisbane or Townsville, where North Queensland are based.
+North Queensland would not record their first victory until the 2004 NRL season where they defeated Brisbane 10–0 in the semi-final at Dairy Farmers Stadium.

-In the 2012 NRL season, the two sides met in the elimination final which North Queensland won 33-16.
+In the 2012 NRL season, the two sides met in the elimination final, which North Queensland won 33–16.

-North Queensland and Brisbane would meet in another elimination final during the 2014 NRL season which North Queensland won 32-20.
+North Queensland and Brisbane would meet in another elimination final during the 2014 NRL season, which North Queensland won 32–20.

 They met in the 2015 NRL Grand Final on 4 October at ANZ Stadium.
-This game is often regarded as one of the best grand finals ever with Jonathan Thurston kicking a field goal in golden point to win North Queensland's first ever premiership.
-Following the 2015 final, the two clubs played four matches in succession where the game was decided by six points or less.
+This game is often regarded as one of the best grand finals ever, with Johnathan Thurston kicking a field goal in golden point to win North Queensland's first ever premiership.Following the 2015 final, the two clubs played four matches in succession where the game was decided by six points or less.

-In the final round of the 2020 NRL season, Brisbane who were running last had the opportunity to avoid their first ever wooden spoon if they could defeat North Queensland who were sitting in 14th position.
-North Queensland would go on to defeat Brisbane 32–16 at Suncorp Stadium and condemn Brisbane to the wooden spoon.
+In the final round of the 2020 NRL season, Brisbane, who were running last, had the opportunity to avoid their first ever wooden spoon if they could defeat North Queensland, who were sitting in 14th position.North Queensland would go on to defeat Brisbane 32–16 at Suncorp Stadium and condemn Brisbane to the wooden spoon.